Menu

 Always be alert to possible threats near the Atari-Wagah border crossing.

 Curfews and restrictions have been imposed in parts of Manipur following violent demonstrations, resulting in casualties.
 Security agencies have increased their presence in the region.
-Mobile internet and transport services continue to be affected.
+Mobile data, internet and transport services continue to be affected.
 Further restrictions may be imposed at short notice.
-If you are in Manipur, you should avoid demonstrations and large public gatherings, monitor local media for updates, follow the advice of local authorities, and take official warnings seriously.
+If you are in Manipur, you should consider leaving if it's safe to do so.
+Monitor local media for updates, follow the advice of local authorities and take official warnings seriously.

-The north-eastern states of Nagaland, Manipur and Assam, except Guwahati city, have a high risk of:
+The north-eastern states of Nagaland and Assam, except Guwahati city, have a high risk of:

 This includes rural areas.